-- Transdisciplinary Disability Studies
+Transdisciplinary Disability Studies (TDS)

 Inaugurated in 2016 and supported by the Institute of Arts and Humanities, the Transdisciplinary Disability Studies (hereafter TDS) group contributes to theoretical perspectives and methodological modes that are absent or overlooked in traditional disciplines.